onlysumitg/qhttp_setup/README.md

 ### Requirements
 - IBM I&reg; of course.
 - QHTTP uses [Eclipse Jetty](https://www.eclipse.org/jetty/ "Eclipse Jetty") as the server.
-So it can be installed on any server/pc that has javaI&reg; installed.
+So it can be installed on any server/pc that has java &reg; installed.

 #### Features